betzuka/gd_winch/README.md

 ## Safety cutouts
-The system runs a deadman loop, this means that if the winch does not hear from either controller for set timeout (say 1 second) then it returns to the ARMED state if it was previously LAUNCHING.
+The system runs a deadman loop, this means that if the winch does not hear from either controller for set timeout (say 1 second) then it returns to the **ARMED** state if it was previously **LAUNCHING**.

 The winch is managed by a small microcontroller (a tiny computer we'll call the winch manager) that manages all of the above.
 This communicates demand for motor torque to the motor controller which is a commercial unit.
 Should the motor controller not hear from the winch manager for a set timeout (say 1 second) then it will release the motor (all power removed), this in effect extends the deadman loop all the way from the motor through all intermediate systems, wiring and radio links to the remotes, should the loop be severed at any point